23 Animals With Long Necks

 But what truly sets the King Vulture apart is its long neck, which enables it to reach deep into carcasses to feed on meat that other scavengers can’t reach.

-You can’t believe the King Vulture is a fairly peaceful bird despite its formidable appearance.
+Despite its formidable appearance, you won’t believe the King Vulture is a fairly peaceful bird.
 It typically feeds on the carcasses of dead animals and rarely hunts live prey.

 In many cultures, the King Vulture is seen as a symbol of purification, as it helps to clean up the environment by consuming decaying flesh.